 The AAS has been a leader in this trend with its Key Issues in Asian Studies series, publishing short, accessible volumes designed for use in undergraduate or high school classrooms.
 With more than twenty titles now in print—on subjects ranging from the histories of China, India, Japan, Korea, Indonesia, and Vietnam, to Confucius, the Mongol Empire and to Chinese and Japanese literature—Key Issues has proven extremely popular with instructors and effective with students.

-To leverage the success of the Key Issues series, in 2018 the AAS—in partnership with our distributor, Columbia University Press—launched another book series: ASIA SHORTS.
+To leverage the success of the Key Issues series, the AAS—in partnership with our distributor, Columbia University Press—has launched another book series: ASIA SHORTS.

 Asia Shorts are concise, readable books, written by highly qualified authors—scholars, teachers, journalists, and policymakers—that engage broad audiences with up-to-date scholarship on important, timely topics in Asian Studies.
 Asia Shorts bring fresh insights and forceful arguments, anchored in a strong base of evidence and current research, to specialist and non-specialist readers alike, offering nuanced and accessible analyses of interest to a broad readership.